Introduction

 Example: Let me take an example from one of my research papers ” Diagnosis and Classification of Grape Leaf Diseases using Neural Networks”

 The goal of research work is to diagnose the disease using image processing and artificial intelligence techniques on images of the grape plant leaf.
-In the proposed system, a grape leaf image with complex background is taken as input.
+In the proposed system, a grape leaf image with a complex background is taken as input.
 Thresholding is deployed to mask green pixels and the image is processed to remove noise using anisotropic diffusion.
 Then grape leaf disease segmentation is done using K-means clustering.
 The diseased portion from segmented images is identified.
-Feedforward Back Propagation Neural Network was trained for classification.
+The Feedforward Back Propagation Neural Network was trained for classification.

 Here the Method Section is divided into several sub-sections such as